jodyphelan/tbhgvs/README.md

 python setup.py install
 ```

+## Usage

-The next thing to do is to download the fasta and gff files (this only needs to be done once!):
+The fisrt thing to do is to download the fasta and gff files (this only needs to be done once!):
 ```
 tbhgvs-download-files.py
 ```

 You can make your own script or you can use you can use the `tbhgvs-covert.py` script as a commands-line tool.

-If you would like to make your own script you can do the following
+If you would like to make your own script you can use this example as a template.

 ``` python
 ref_db = tbhgvs.reference_db()
 ref_db.hgvs2genome("p.Ser450Leu","Rv0667")